-The "RecyClass1 Recyclability Evaluation Protocol for Automotive and Electrical and Electronic Equipment (EEE) single plastic components made of polypropylene referred to in this document as "The Protocol" describes the methodology that the applicant must follow at a laboratory scale to determine if an innovation PP plastic component is compatible with the recycling stream.
-The Protocol targets companies responsible for introducing PP-based plastic components into the automotive and EEE markets.
-The applicant shall proceed with the Protocol as established in the Assessment Process for Applicants of Recyclability Evaluation in the RecyClass Internal Procedures2 and RecyClass Recyclability Approval Quality Management & Procedures document3.
+The "RecyClass Recyclability Evaluation Protocol for automotive and Electrical and Electronic Equipment (EEE) single PP Filled components referred to in this document as "The Protocol" describes the methodology that the applicant must follow at a laboratory scale to determine if an innovation PP Filled component is compatible with the state of the art of the automotive and EEE recycling stream.
+The Protocol targets companies responsible for introducing PP-filled components into the automotive and EEE markets.
+The applicant shall proceed with the Protocol as established in the Assessment Process for Applicants of Recyclability Evaluation in the RecyClass Internal Procedures and RecyClass Recyclability Approval Quality Management & Procedures document.

-The Protocol analyses whether an innovation will undergo the necessary pre-treatment, extrusion and conversion steps described in this methodology at a laboratory scale without negatively impacting the recycling process and the quality of the recycled PP material.
-It aims to prove the recyclability4 of automotive and EEE plastic components while encouraging innovation in the plastic market.
-The overall goal is to maintain the functionality of the PP plastic components without obstructing the proper functioning of the recycling process and ensuring the highest possible quality of the recycled PP.
+The Protocol analyses whether an innovation will undergo the necessary pre-treatment, extrusion and conversion steps described in this methodology at a laboratory scale without negatively impacting the recycling process and the quality of the recycled PP filled material.
+It aims to prove the recyclability of automotive and EEE plastic components while encouraging innovation in the plastic market.
+The overall goal is to maintain the functionality of the PP-filled plastic components without obstructing the proper functioning of the recycling process and ensuring the highest possible quality of the recycled PP with filler.